 Malaysia is one of the most foreign-friendly countries in Southeast Asia for real estate investors.
 Here, you have access to almost any kind of property types and you can even buy land as a foreigner.

-If you plan to buy real estate in Malaysia, it’s important that you understand how healthy the market is and what you can expect in 2019.
+Having said that, if you plan to buy real estate in Malaysia, you must understand how healthy the market is and what to expect for the coming years.